Impro02/pysql-repo/README.md

 ```

-To create a service, you just have to inherit your class from SessionService.
+To create a service, you just have to inherit your class from Service.

 ```
 T = TypeVar("T", bound=UserReadSchema)

-class UserService(SessionService[UserRepository]):
+class UserService(Service[UserRepository]):

     def __init__(
             self,